 Special Note for Campers Attending 2 Week and Adventure Sessions: If your camper is attending a two week session, we recommend doubling the clothing items.
 While Camp Duncan does have laundry machines, they are reserved for clothing and bedding emergencies.

-If your camper is attending an Adventure Program, the Adventure Programs Director will be in touch with a specific packing list.
+If your camper is attending an Adventure Program, staff will be in touch with a specific packing list.